Eric Whitacre's Virtual Choir 4 (VC4)

-To explore these questions, this research harnessed a phenomenological qualitative research method, within the philosophical paradigm of Edmund Hussurl's phenomenology (Hussurl, 1970) and with Collaizzi data analysis strategy (1978) applied.
+To explore these questions, this research harnessed a phenomenological qualitative research method, within the philosophical paradigm of Edmund Hussurl's phenomenology (Hussurl, 1970) and with Colaizzi data analysis strategy (1978) applied.

 Briefly, I chose this research method because Phenomenology (see 3.
 Method for details):

-is useful to illuminate and visualise the experiences created in daily setting
+is useful to illuminate and visualize the experiences created in daily setting

 is good to uncover a shared communal experience

 provides a fundamental paradigm for any of current qualitative research methods (Lee, 2011)